songfd2018/BUSseq-0.99.0/README.md

 # Instructions for use
 Please follow the steps in the [BUSseq implementation](https://github.com/songfd2018/BUSseq_implementation) repository to reproduce all the results and figures in our [manuscript](https://www.biorxiv.org/content/10.1101/533372v1).

 BUSseq stores the MCMC samples onto the hard disk to reduce memory usage.
-For the  simulation dataset, mouse hematopoietic and human pancreatic studies in our manuscript, each takes 6~8 GB to save the MCMC samples.
+For the  simulation dataset, the mouse hematopoietic dataset and the human pancreatic dataset in our manuscript, each takes 6~8 GB to save the MCMC samples.
 Please ensure that there is enough space on your hard disk before running the codes for reproduction.

 # Citation
 BUSseq manuscript is available from [bioRxiv](https://www.biorxiv.org/content/10.1101/533372v1).
 If you use BUSseq for your work, please cite our paper.